 Clinical Pastoral Education Residency (Minnesota)

-The Clinical Pastoral Education (CPE) Residency Program at Mayo Clinic in Rochester is a 12-month intensive program, providing four quarters of clinical pastoral training.
-Each quarter is approximately 11 weeks long, with a one-week break between quarters.
+The Clinical Pastoral Education Residency at Mayo Clinic in Rochester, Minn., is a nine-month intensive program providing three units of clinical pastoral training.
+Each unit is approximately 11 weeks long with a one-week break between quarters.

-Each quarter provides at least 400 hours of supervised clinical education and fulfills all the necessary accreditation standards.
+Each unit provides at least 400 hours of supervised clinical education and fulfills all the necessary accreditation standards.

-The Clinical Pastoral Education programs at Mayo Clinic in Rochester are accredited by the Association for Clinical Pastoral Education (ACPE) and the United States Conference of Catholic Bishops Commission on Certification and Accreditation (USCCB).
+The Clinical Pastoral Education Residency at Mayo Clinic in Rochester is accredited by the Association for Clinical Pastoral Education (ACPE) and the United States Conference of Catholic Bishops (USCCB) Commission on Certification and Accreditation.

 1549 Clairmont Road, Suite 103

 - Email: firstname.lastname@example.org